 The school must allow the student to re-enroll in the next class or classes in the same program, with the same enrollment status, number of credits, and academic standing as when they were last in attendance at PNWU.
 The student may also request a later date of admission or, if unusual circumstances require it, the institution may admit the student at a later date.
 If the school determines that the student is not prepared to resume the program where they left off, the school must make reasonable efforts at no extra cost to the student to enable the student to resume and complete the program.
 Such reasonable efforts include, but are not limited to, providing a refresher course and allowing the student to retake a pretest, as long as they do not place an undue hardship on the school.
 If reasonable efforts are unsuccessful or the school determines that there are no reasonable efforts that the school can take, the school is not required to readmit the student.
-In evaluating re-admission, PNWU will comply with the requirements of any more beneficial Washington State Law.
-Upon re-admission the dean of the appropriate college or program director will evaluate readiness to resume the education program.
+In evaluating re-admission, PNWU will comply with the requirements of any Washington State Law more beneficial to the student.
+Upon re-admission the dean or program.